Rosuav/ThirdSquare/README.md

 the retry loop, possibly with no gap exceeding 15 seconds.
 None of this can entirely prevent the problem, but it will make it vanishingly unlikely.

+NOTE: In time zones using Daylight Saving Time, it is possible to experience times more than once; in many locations, this occurs between 2AM and 3AM, with the times from 02:00:00 to 02:59:59.999 occurring twice, but the instant of 03:00:00 occurs only once.
+Avoid setting the day-break inside this duplicated period, as it will result in a day being potentially restarted.
+Using 3AM as the day-break would work with this scenario, but 2AM would not.
+Check your DST rules before selecting a cut-off point.

 Identifiers: Vehicles
 =====================